yetone/fuck/README.md

 ![logo](fulang-logo.png)
 ***

-Experimental programming language with intepreter written in C++
+Experimental programming language with intepreter written in C++ inspired by golang and tcl

 __fulang__ is an acronym for **fuck you language** and short for **fucklang**